 - Option 1: You start resisting the feeling of worry and try to feel better by telling yourself you don’t have to feel this way; you can think money is easy and that’s what Natalie does, so you should be able to do it, too; you wonder why this is happening to you and feel sorry for yourself.

 - Option 2 You look inside yourself and ask yourself, “why am I worried?
 What is the THOUGHT causing this worry?
 Do I want to feel worried?
 Is this thought serving me?”

 Example 3: You hate being around your sister in law because she interrupts and yells a lot.

-- Option 1: You tell yourself that your sister in law always causes family fights and she’s the reason why you don’t want to be around your husband’s family.
+- Option 1: You tell yourself that your sister in law always causes family fights and she’s also the reason why you don’t want to be around your husband’s family.
 You blame her for not being close to them.
 You’re irritated by her and with her.
-You really think she’s the cause of all the problems in the family and everyone who know the facts would agree with you.
+You really think she’s the cause of all the problems in the family and then everyone who know the facts would agree with you.

 - Option 2 You ask yourself why you think she should be different?
 You remind yourself that she’s behaving exactly how she’s supposed to behave.
-You look for ways to accept her and love her.
+You then look for ways to accept her and love her.
 You know that it’s your story causing you the irritation, not her.
 You have compassion for her because you realize that she also must be in pain, just like you.

 Regardless of the circumstance, you always have the option to approach every thought and feeling with curiosity and compassion.

 I promise you, this will serve you so well.

 I do this all the time.
 When I’m angry, I say “huh, that’s interesting.
 What story am I telling that’s causing this anger?”
 Or when I’m thinking something shouldn’t be happening, I ask myself , “why I think that and if that’s true.”